Exadra37/elixir-scribe/README.md

 Don't just be a Developer or Engineer, become a Scribe Developer and Engineer 🚀

+> [!IMPORTANT]
+>
-> **IMPORTANT**: The Elixir Scribe tool is not about implementing Domain Driven Design (DDD), but may share some similarities.
+> → The Elixir Scribe tool is not about implementing Domain Driven Design (DDD), but may share some similarities.

+> [!TIP]
+>
+> → Clone the branch `WIP` to be on the bleeding edge of the current work being done.
+> → Be prepared for buggy code.
+It may work or not.
+> → Be ready for breaking changes, which can happen at any moment.

+> [!CAUTION]
+>
+> → NEVER base your work on the `WIP` branch.
+Code and features may disappear.
+> → Push forces can occur at any commit, thus commit history will be broken.

 ### TOC